 Isaac and Rebekah are married now and have no children.
 Isaac prays for children and doesn’t have to wait a long time like his father.
 He receives twins.
 Rebekah is wondering what’s happening inside of her, and the Lord tells her there are two nations in her and that the older will serve the younger.

 Rebekah holds onto this word from the Lord and connects her heart with the younger, Jacob.
 Her husband has the oldest son as his favorite, Esau.

 Another common thread in God’s story is His taking the youngest, the smallest, and turning them into the greatest.
 He shows His power in weakness.
 His purposes aren’t about glorifying people and abilities.
 He brings glory to Himself.

-And we come again to a part of the story where God sets up a division.
+Again, we come to a part of the story where God sets up a division.
 We choose Him, but He chose us first.
-Both sons will be blessed and become many people, but one inherits the promise of God, the promise of the Land, but also the promise to be a blessing to the nations.
-That blessing will come to fulfillment when the descendant of Jacob, Isaac, and Abraham named Jesus dies on the cross.
+Both sons will be blessed and become many people, but one inherits the promise of God, the promise of the land, but also the promise to be a blessing to the nations.
+That blessing will come to fulfillment when a descendant of Jacob, Isaac, and Abraham dies on a cross.